What makes a good recipe? Here’s what I look for when I scan the page:

 - Recognition.
 Yes, familiarity.
 I have found for my clients, and for my family, we like to return to dishes and flavors again and again that are familiar to our experience.
 What says comfort to you?

-Here are a couple highlights from this week’s haul:
+Here are a couple highlights from this week’s library haul:

 The Book of Veganish by Kathy Freston (2016)